MariusZerni/project-2/README.md

 ## Single Movie Page

-Clicking on an the Rating, of an individual Movie card, takes the user to that specific single Movie page.
-E.g: the endpoint /movie/496243 (this would be the single movie page for the movie with the id 496243, which is Parasite).
+Clicking on an the Rating of an individual Movie card takes the user to that specific single Movie page.
+E.g the endpoint /movie/496243 (this would be the single movie page for the movie with the id 496243, which is Parasite).

-The Single Movie page displays all the information for that selected movie e.g. **Description, Vote Count, Revenue, Runtime and Vote Average.** To do this we passed the selected drink's ID to the page through the URL and did an axios.get request to the end point with the ID (see details below).
+The Single Movie page displays all the information for that selected movie, e.g. **Description, Vote Count, Revenue, Runtime and Vote Average.** To do this, we passed the selected drink's ID to the page through the URL and did an axios.get request to the end point with the ID (see details below).
 Our axios request was in a componentDidMount function which made the request straight away once the user clicked on the Movie Card.
 The request checks if the id is the same as the id of the props (which have been passed down).

 ``` js
  componentDidMount() {